How can you prepare child relocation from or within Australia? What if your child has been relocated to Australia without your consent?

 Blogs about Australia

-In Australia, there are two ways in which a party can be reimbursed for the costs of proceedings.
+Compensation of court costs In Australia, there are two ways in which a party can be reimbursed for the costs of proceedings.
 Where a party is unsuccessful, the other party may be awarded costs of proceedings, under the Federal Proceedings (Costs) Act 1981.
-Section 111B In proceedings under...
+Section...

 Relevant case law in Australia

-Comar & Comar, Appeal Court Australia, 24 April 2020, FamCAFC 99 Grave risk In this case, the court had denied the children's return to Columbia because there was a serious risk that, if returned, the children would be exposed to a physical or mental danger, or...
+Intolerable situation Comar & Comar, Appeal Court Australia, 24 April 2020, FamCAFC 99 Grave risk In this case, the court had denied the children's return to Columbia because there was a serious risk that, if returned, the children would be exposed to a...

-Walpole & Secretary, Department of Communities and Justice Appellate Court of Australia, 25 March 2020, FamCAFC 65 The Appeal Court gives no return order because of grave risk and the fact that there is no evidence that safety conditions will be effective....
+Grave risk, no return Walpole & Secretary, Department of Communities and Justice Appellate Court of Australia, 25 March 2020, FamCAFC 65 The Appeal Court gives no return order because of grave risk and the fact that there is no evidence that safety conditions will...